-16. EFFECT OF TANKS AND TANK DESTROYERS (SP) ON FIRE POWER. a.
-Tanks and tank destroyers (SP) in action will be taken as neutralizing infantry within 100 yards of any tank or tank destroyer (SP), except that the armored vehicles themselves may be attacked as described in par.
-22d.
-The fire power of such infantry against opposing infantry is zero while the tanks or tank destroyers (SP) are present.

-- b.
-The effect of tanks and tank destroyers (SP) on artillery fire power is in diverting the artillery from support of the infantry to antitank defense.
+- 15. EFFECT OF ARTILLERY ON FIRE POWER.-a.
+When an infantry element actually is under artillery fire (par.
+29), its fire power will be taken as reduced by one-half so long as the artillery fire continues (par.
+11e).
+Thus, in the example above, if one rifle platoon of two rifle squads and one automatic rifle squad in action were under artillery fire, the fire power of the company would be reduced by 15. - b.
+When artillery in position is taken under well-placed fire by the opposing artillery-counterbattery fire-such fire neutralizes the artillery subjected to it.
+The duration of neutralization of each battery is 5 minutes per battery-minute of counterbattery fire against it.
+Thus counterbattery fire assists the Infantry by interrupting artillery fire against such Infantry. - 16.
+Effect of Tanks on Fire Power.-a.
+Tanks in action will be taken as neutralizing Infantry within 100 yards of any tank.
+The fire power of such Infantry against opposing Infantry is zero while the tanks are present. - b.
+The effect of tanks on artillery fire power is in diverting the artillery from support of the Infantry to antitank defense.
 Such effect is included automatically in the supporting fires which are reported for marking (par.
 29). - 17.
-EFFECT OF AVIATION ON FIRE POWER. a.
+EFFECT OF AVIATION ON FIRE POWER.-a.
 Air attacks against ground targets require indication of the target from the air, in order that the ground umpire may identify it.
-Dropped messages, visual signals, or airground radio may be used.
-Visual signals include paper bags of flour of not more than 1⁄2 pound, flakes of paper, sprays of lime water or other inert liquids, flares and other pyrotechnics, and airplane landing lights. - . b.
-Deployed infantry and artillery in position will be taken as neutralized by attack by low-flying airplanes as follows: One airplane against a company or battery or less; three airplanes against a battalion; and nine airplanes against a regiment.
-During the attack, the fire power of the infantry against opposing infantry is zero, and the artillery fire is interrupted.
+Dropped messages, visual signals, or air-ground radio may be used.
+Visual signals include paper bags of flour of not more than 1⁄4 pound, flakes of paper, sprays of lime water or other inert liquids, flares and other pyrotechnics, and airplane landing lights. - b.
+Deployed Infantry and artillery in position will be taken as neutralized by attack by low-flying airplanes as follows: 1 airplane against a company or battery or less; 3 airplanes against a battalion; and 9 airplanes against a regiment.
+During the attack, the fire power of the Infantry against opposing Infantry is zero, and the artillery fire is interrupted.